zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 ## **STEP 3**: Run a SQL script using SQL Developer Web to load sample data into your database

 The `load-data-safe-sample-data_admin.sql` script creates several tables with sample data that you can use to practice with the Oracle Data Safe features.
-It also enables the Data Discovery and Data Masking features on your database.
+It also enables the Data Masking feature on your database.

 1. On the **Autonomous Database Details** page, click the **Tools** subtab.